kaylawilding/Capstone-Production/README.md

 You can also use conda info --envs

-For updating the enviroment use
-$ conda env update --loandefault ./env --file environment.yml  --prune
+For updating the enviroment use conda env update --prefix ./env --file environment.yml  --prune